viniciuspatzer/dtmoney/.github/README.md

 # Run the project
 $ yarn start

-# The server will initialize in the localhost
+# The server will initialize on the localhost
 ```